-As mentioned in Note 1A, the Charters operated by PazLo Education Foundation are approved to operate as a public charter school through authorization by the Los Angeles Unified School District.
-As such, the Charters are subject to the risk of possible non-renewal or revocation at the discretion of its authorizing agency if certain criteria for student outcomes, management, and/or fiscal solvency are not met.
+As mentioned in Note 1A, the Charter operated by PazLo Education Foundation is approved to operate as a public charter school through authorization by the Los Angeles Unified School District.
+As such, the Charter is subject to the risk of possible non-renewal or revocation at the discretion of its authorizing agency if certain criteria for student outcomes, management, and/or fiscal solvency are not met.

 On July 9, 2021, the Governor of California approved Assembly Bill 130 (AB 130).
-Effective July 1, 2021, AB 130 added a provision within the California Education Code whereby all charter schools whose term expires on or between January 1, 2022, and June 30, 2025, inclusive, shall have their term extended by two years.
-As a result, the term expiration dates was extended to June 30, 2025 for Matrix for Success Academy.
-Refer to Note 15 for information on an additional one-year extension.
+Effective July 1, 2021, AB 130 added a provision within the California Education Code (EC) whereby the charter school whose term expires on or between January 1, 2022, and June 30, 2025, inclusive, shall have their term extended by two years.
+As a result, the term expiration date was extended to June 30, 2025.